When CIOs climb upward the maturity path, then their IT organizations will also move up to achieve the high-performance result.

 4. Influence - Ability to engage others in a CIO's vision and strategic plan

-- Leadership influence, what determines the level of a CIO is the impact he/she has made on others (and hence his/her reputation, his/her reporting line, his/her title), hopefully further to his/her achievements, rather than his/her mere achievements for the company bottom line that helped him/her reach his current level.
+- Leadership influence: What determines the level of the CIO position is the impact he/she has made on others (and hence his/her reputation, his/her reporting line, his/her title), hopefully further to his/her achievements, rather than his/her mere achievements for the company bottom line that helped him/her reach his current level.

 - Position Influence: Another factor (not always a good one) such as: Does he/she sit at the big table (the board).
 Are they part of the core operating committee of the company?
 What has there been progression within the company?
 Span of Control - total team and number of direct reports.
 That would indicate leadership and influence.

 - Knowledge/Social Influence: High mature CIOs are usually thought leaders, who make influence through their breadth of business knowledge and the depth of IT insight, they are also social influencers for varying subjects such as technology, education, customer., etc.